White Tubercled Crayfish (Procambarus spiculifer), Tank-Bred!

 The White Tubercled Crayfish is less tolerant of polluted water than many more common Procambarus species, so it requires very clean, well-maintained water to thrive and achieve longevity.
 Most of its other general care requirements and temperament are similar to other popular Procambarus species and varieties, although it seems to be less interested in eating ornamental plants.
 We do not recommend keeping the White Tubercled Crayfish in heavily planted tanks, but it is very possible that some plants can thrive in the same tank as this marvelous crayfish.

 Though most crayfish are often reclusive by nature, this particular crayfish is very active by comparison and spends plenty of time exploring the floor of the aquarium in search of food.
 The White Tubercled Crayfish is an omnivorous scavenger and will eat most any meaty or plant-based foods.
 This crayfish should not be kept with ornamental live plants as it will eat them at a surprising rate.
+It is a skilled climber, so extra care must be taken to ensure that it does not escape its enclosure.

 As it reaches adulthood, the White Tubercled Crayfish can become relatively territorial, so it may behave aggressively towards other animals in the tank.
 It is important that ample hiding places such as rockwork, driftwood, or PVC pipes be provided.
 This is even more crucial when housing multiple crayfish in the same tank.
 Due to the size and waste production of this crayfish, a minimum 30-gallon, well-filtered aquarium is necessary for one adult.
 A larger aquarium can house multiple adults of similar size.
 This is a very hardy animal, but regular water changes are vital to its optimal health.
 Other bottom-dwelling invertebrates and fish should not be kept with large crayfish.
 It is possible to keep mid- and upper-level, fast-swimming fish with the White Tubercled Crayfish, but crayfish are opportunistic feeders and will generally eat whatever they can catch.